planeguy/jsonfeed._ephemeralItems/README.md

 When updating, if the number of items > max_items, the oldest (by date_published) should be deleted

 ## ttl
-When updating, items whose date_published+ttl are deleted. max_age is expressed as a ISO 8601 duration.
+When updating, items whose date_published+ttl are deleted. ttl is expressed as a ISO 8601 duration.